 Student publications include two newspapers (Middle and Upper School) and the yearbook.

-- 3x Pacemaker Award, Upper School Journalism, National Scholastic Press Association
+3x Pacemaker Award (Upper School Journalism, Puma Press) from the National Scholastic Press Association